How do I get started?

 You must be a resident of Allegheny, Washington, Westmoreland, Beaver, Butler, or Armstrong County and have a source of income in order to repay the loan.

-Loan eligibility is based on twice the Area Median Income.
+Borrowers are eligible if their income is less than twice the Area Median Income (AMI).
 Currently that is:

 How much can I borrow?